hashicorp/terraform-provider-aws/website/docs/r/ram_principal_association.markdown

 The following arguments are supported:

 * `principal` - (Required) The principal to associate with the resource share.
-Possible values are the an AWS account ID, an AWS Organizations Organization ID, or an AWS Organizations Organization Unit ID.
+Possible values are an AWS account ID, an AWS Organizations Organization ID, or an AWS Organizations Organization Unit ID.
 * `resource_share_arn` - (Required) The Amazon Resource Name (ARN) of the resource share.

 ## Attributes Reference